amit-bansil/expensa/README.md

 `<category>@<your.domain>` that you can send receipts and tax documents to.
 The subject line of your emails should be of the form `<amount>: <description>` for receipts and just `<description>` for tax documents that don't have an amount.
+`<category>` can be any arbitrary name that is recognized as an email.

 The bot will append rows of the form:
 ```